This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 In the end, no amount of pornography will take away life’s problems.
 In fact, it will just become one of them.

-Not convinced, or want to hear more?
-Let’s hear some real experiences.
-Below, we have stories from two young women who experienced very real struggles with porn.
+Want to hear more?
+Let’s hear some real experiences that illustrate what the research is saying.
+Below, we have stories from two young women who experienced real-life negative effects of porn.

 Kelsie’s obsession began just like most.
 She was only 11 years old when it started.